inunoriginal1/66daysofdata/README.md

 Cheesy warning: I'm grateful for LinkedIn, because of the communities you get to be a part of and the people you get to interact with.
 A lot of people have given me extra motivation to continue down this path and I've very grateful.

 Anyway, today's data time has been spent on a couple SQL problems on CodeWars and thinking about ways to bring value through data in my day job (yes, on a Saturday).
 Tomorrow should be a day of minimal outside obligations so I hope to have a lot more things to share tomorrow night.

+### Day 12 (01/17/2021): Chess, Tableau and SQL

+For Maven Analytics' #queensgambitchallenge, I chose to [submit something](https://public.tableau.com/profile/wilson.man#!/vizhome/Lichess/Dashboard1) primarily for an audience likely not super familiar with chess and probably just scrolling through LinkedIn on their phone.
+With that in mind, I kept it simple with only a few (hopefully) visually appealing panels, with no interactivity.

+e4 was by far the most popular first move for White, with d4 a distant second.
+Black loves to respond with the Sicilian defence (c5) and does so quite successfully.
+So much so that maaaybe it contributes to White playing d4 more and e4 less at higher ratings.

+Bonus: If I'M playing black against Harmon and we play the Queen's Gambit, my second move of the game is c6.
+I looked through my own Lichess history and the Slav is the defence I'm most comfortable with against the Queen's Gambit.
+Is answering the question this way cheating?
+I don't think so! :D

+Thanks again for putting this challenge together, Maven Analytics!